Code-Institute-Submissions/project1_code_institute_Laure_Piechaczyk/README.md

 # Project 1 for Code Institute formation | Cripullette crochet - HTML & CSS
 Cripulette Crochet is a website built as part of a project for code institute (formation to become a webdeveloper) in order to developp and show my skills in HTML and CSS.

 To do this, I invented a small business that offers courses and workshops to learn crochet.
-I have choosen this thema because I myself like doing crochet and deeply beleive that in our world where computers are omnipresent, we should all allow ourselves some time to do manual creations.

-Nevertheless, the main objective of this website is to practice with HTML and CSS.
-For this reason, I made the decision to use only this 2 languages.

 Link to the website: Click me